Chart Color Schemes

 Far South West features high concentrations of lone person households, with a fairly typical median household size

 Family households constitute 60.3% of all households, including 23.0% couples with children, 26.9% couples without children, and 9.4% single parent families.
 Non-family households comprise the remaining 39.7%, with lone person households at 36.3% and group households making up 3.0%.
-The median household size is 2.3 people, which matches the average for the Rest of Qld.
+The median household size is 2.3 people, which aligns with the average for the Rest of Qld.

 Frequently Asked Questions - Households